-We encounter so many reactions around us in our day to day life; the rusting of iron, the burning of paper, the souring of curd, formation of ozone, etc. Many of these reactions involve the presence of components in different phases, such as solid iron coming in contact with gaseous oxygen to form a solid iron oxide, we know as rust.
+We encounter so many reactions around us in our day to day life; the rusting of iron, the burning of paper, the souring of curd, the formation of ozone, etc. Many of these reactions involve the presence of components in different phases, such as solid iron coming in contact with gaseous oxygen to form solid iron oxide, we know as rust.
 Similarly, gaseous hydrogen combines with gaseous oxygen to form liquid water.
 Dealing with such reactions is a tedious task.
 If the components are in the same phase, the interaction of the components can be understood easily, while when the components are in different phases, the interaction gets more complicated.

 In order to simplify the problems and understand the concept, we divide such reactions into different categories, namely, the homogeneous reactions, where the components involved in the reaction are present in the same phase and the heterogeneous reactions, where the components involved are present in different phases.
 The methods of dealing with both the reactions are different and so is the determination of the equilibrium state.
 In this section, we will learn about a homogeneous equilibrium and the calculation of equilibrium constant for a homogeneous reaction.

 Let us consider a homogeneous system, given by the following reaction